jogoodma/homology-explorer/docs/draft_report.md

 ```

 - **database.py**
-   - This file handles session connections to the database
+   - This file handles ORM session connections to the database with `SQLAlchemy`.
 - **models.py**
-   - This file structures the SQL tables into an object relational model (ORM)
+   - This file structures the SQL tables into an object relational model (ORM) with `SQLAlchemy`.
    - Once instantiated as an ORM object, the tables are easy to manipulate using other python libraries.
 - **schemas.py**
-   - This file enforces data types and structural representations of ORM objects
+   - This file enforces data types and structural representations of ORM objects with `pydantic`.
-   - Both objects used for posts and responses can be validated according to these schema
+   - Both objects used for posts and responses are validated according to these schema.
 - **crud.py**
-   - This file contains functions for parsing, analyzing, and transforming ORM objects
+   - This file parses, analyzes, and transforms ORM objects with `SQLAlchemy` and `networkx`.
-   - Also contains capability for interacting with the database via the API using CRUD operations
 - **main.py**
-   - This file packages the functions and CRUD operations with the ORM models and serves the requests through HTTP API calls.
+   - This file functionalizes the `crud.py` operations and serves the requests through HTTP API calls with `FastAPI`
    - It also validates POST and GET operations and constrains inputs/outputs according to design specifications, and assigns query and path parameters to HTTP routes.

-The interface works more or less as follows for each of the API endpoints:
+This API is run through the `uvicorn`^[cite Uvicorn] ASGI as recommended by the `FastAPI` documentation^[cite]and works, more or less, as follows for each of the API endpoints:

-- The API is turned on via `uvicorn` ASGI^[https://asgi.readthedocs.io/en/latest/] (Asynchronous Server Gateway Interface)
-- Database connection is made when a user makes a request
-- A user sends an HTTP request to the open port to match the query and path parameters specified by the available API endpoints in `main.py`.
+- The UI sends an HTTP request with the query and path parameters specified by one of the available API endpoints in `main.py`.
-- If a valid endpoint is called, then the endpoint
+- If a valid endpoint is called, the endpoint then:
-   - validates the query/path parameters by type for GET calls and by schema for POST calls
+   - _validates the request_ body schema and the query and path parameter datatypes.
-   - executes it's selection of CRUD operations by calling on the ORM models connected to the database
+   - _executes_ CRUD operations by transforming the ORM models connected to the database.
-   - serializes an output or returns error code
-   - validates the output of the CRUD operations by schema
+   - _serializes_ a response to a particular output format.
+   - _validates the response_ datatypes according to a given output schema.
-   - returns HTTP response body
+   - _returns_ the HTTP response body to the requester.

 And that's it!
-The API endpoints all vary somewhat depending on their intended purpose, but follow this general pattern of operations.
-Some API calls only involve one database CRUD call, while some are composed of three or four.

-### API Endpoints

-In the case of this API, all of the endpoints are designed to help a user explore the network of genes as defined by the DIOPT database.
-These endpoints are discussed individually at length below.
+The API endpoints all vary somewhat depending on their intended purpose, but follow this generalized order of operations.
+Some API endpoints only involve one database query while others are composed of several database queries.
+In the case of this API, all of the endpoints are designed to help a user explore the network of genes stored by the gene homology database.
+These endpoints are discussed individually at length in the sections below.

-#### General Information
+### Information and Search

 GET Calls:
 - `/search/gene/symbol/{symbol}/`
 - `/geneinfo/gene/{gene_id}/`
 - `/orthologpairs/gene/{gene_id}/`

-These endpoints query basic information from the database tables.
-The symbol search is used to populate search results for the dynamic gene search option at the beginning of the UI.
-The other two endpoints return node or edge data for a single requests gene.
-The edge data returns a list of all edges attached to the requested node (gene).
+These endpoints query basic information from views of the database tables.
+The `/search/gene/symbol/` endpoint is used to populate search results for the dynamic search option at the beginning of the UI.
+The other two endpoints return either the node attributes or a list of edges attached to the single requested gene.

-#### Multigene Requests
+### Multigene Requests

 POST Calls:
 - `/geneinfo/multigene/`
 - `/orthologpairs/multigene/`

-These endpoints require the user to post a list of `geneid`s which are then parsed using and `in` SQL comparative instead of an `=` as used in the case of the single `geneid` calls in the general information endpoints.
-In this way, the multigene endpoints is able to provide node and edge info as above but instead for a list of genes.
+These endpoints require the user to post the request body as a list of `geneid`s.
+The endpoint parses the list by changing the comparative of the SQL `WHERE` clause from `=` (as used in the `/.../gene/` GET endpoints) to `IN`.
+In this way, the multigene endpoints are able to provide node and edge info in a similar manner to the single gene endpoints, but for a list of genes instead.

-#### The Gene Neighborhood
+### The Gene Neighborhood

 GET Calls:
 - `/geneneighboredges/gene/{gene_id}/`